 Fill tiny bags partly with vodka, then tighten it until there’s barely any open space!
 You’ll want these around your deck because flies are bothersome.
 But I promise this will keep them away entirely without ANY other effort from yourself whatsoever (I shouldn’t have said “effort”).
 It might seem absurd to think about how many bottles of booze need opening before they’re ready.

 Keeping the flies at bay as we eat and grill

-Combining the above methods and eliminating odours that attract flies in the first instance will be the ultimate method for fly control.
+Combining the above methods and eliminating odors that attract flies in the first instance will be the ultimate method for fly control.
 They are generally more of a bother than they ought to be, but there’s help available for you!

-Flies will come back if the source is not taken away or eliminated, so removing any food smells and keeping garbage bins closed tight at all times is critical.
+Flies will come back if the source is not taken away or eliminated, so removing any food smells and keeping garbage bins closed at all times is critical.